frctl/fractal.build/docs/guide/09-collections/01-index.md

 ## Hiding collections

-A collection can be hidden from navigation and listings by using the `hidden` property in the it's configuration file or by prefixing the collection directory name with an underscore like this:
+A collection can be hidden from navigation and listings by using the `hidden` property in its configuration file or by prefixing the collection directory name with an underscore like this:

 ```tree
 ├── components